zedsalim/debian-z/README.md

 | ![Screenshot 1]([ign]/img/bluenova/s4.png) | ![Screenshot 2]([ign]/img/dracula/s4.png) | ![Screenshot 3]([ign]/img/darkness/s4.png) | ![Screenshot 3]([ign]/img/nord/s4.png) |  ![Screenshot 3]([ign]/img/horizon/s4.png) |  ![Screenshot 3]([ign]/img/pink/s4.png) |

 ---

-This project is a shell script that automates the installation process for a minimal Debian system, along with the i3 window manager and Ly Console Display Manager.
-It aims to provide an easy and efficient way to set up a Debian-based desktop environment with a Stylish lightweight and customizable window manager.

-The script installs the necessary packages and applications required for daily drive and a functional and beutiful i3wm setup, with Ly Console Display Manager, and other recommended utilities.
-It also configures various system settings to optimize the user experience and provides a clean minimal and stylish i3 configuration.

 ## Pre-Installation